emir-munoz/bianca-pereira.github.com/_posts/2015-10-16-outlier-a-hero-or-a-loser.markdown

 ###The Leader Outlier

+The leader outlier is the one capable to go out but without being alone.
+It leads part (or maybe the whole) heard with him.

 Another type of outlier takes advantage of one of the simple rules from the herd: the alignment (for all rules check my [previous post](http://biancapereira.me/blog/the-herd-behaviour-and-the-comfort-zone/)).
 This rule says that one should move in alignment with those in its field of vision.
 As soon as the outlier starts to go out of the border and farther from the average, those near it start to follow and go out of the herd.

-The leader outlier is the one capable to go out but without being alone.
-It leads part (or maybe the whole) heard with him.
-But without the first followers, other outliers, and without the efficiency of the alignment rule, it would not be succesful and would become a solitary outlier.
+But it is important to notice that without the first followers, the leader would not be succesful and would become a solitary outlier.
 The following video demonstrates my point.

 <center><iframe width="560" height="315" src="https://www.youtube.com/embed/fW8amMCVAJQ?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe></center>